CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/0/index.md

 As you are going through the tutorial, you will see several intermediate outputs.
 We've selected two as checkpoints to measure your learning progress.

-<button type="button" class="small blue">Checkpoint 1</button> The first checkpoint is when you see four cicles likes below.

 __Checkpoint 1__: The first checkpoint is when you see four cicles likes below.

 ![image](demo1.png)